JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

        - Implemented tests for API endpoints, face registration, historical matching, future matching, and error handling
        - Documented test results and remaining issues in test logs

+### Phase 5: Lambda Function Implementation and Error Handling (Completed)

+*   **Goal:** Implement all Lambda functions for face recognition system and improve error handling.
+*   **Status:** Completed.
+*   **Tasks Completed:**

+    1. **Lambda Function Implementation:**
+       - Implemented full Lambda function code for all required endpoints:
+         - `shmong-login`: User authentication with JWT token generation
+         - `shmong-face-register`: Face registration and indexing with AWS Rekognition
+         - `shmong-user-face-data`: Retrieval of user's face data and statistics
+         - `shmong-historical-matches`: Fetching historical photo matches
+         - `shmong-recent-matches`: Fetching recent photo matches
+         - `shmong-face-stats`: Computing face match statistics for dashboard
+       - Each function includes standardized request validation and error handling

+    2. **Error Handling Enhancement:**
+       - Added comprehensive error handling to all Lambda functions
+       - Implemented proper validation for all request parameters
+       - Included detailed error messages and status codes for different failure scenarios
+       - Added try/catch blocks with appropriate logging for debugging
+       - Standardized error response format across all endpoints

+    3. **CORS Implementation:**
+       - Added CORS headers to all API responses
+       - Configured OPTIONS method handling for pre-flight requests
+       - Set up proper Access-Control-Allow-* headers for cross-origin access

+    4. **API Gateway Integration:**
+       - Updated all API Gateway integrations to connect to the new Lambda functions
+       - Configured proper permission policies for API Gateway to invoke Lambda functions
+       - Set up resource methods and request mappings
+       - Deployed all changes to the production stage

+    5. **Testing and Validation:**
+       - Created test scripts to verify correct function of all endpoints
+       - Implemented end-to-end test script for system testing
+       - Fixed DynamoDB key schema in the face registration Lambda function
+       - Tested with live user IDs from the database

 ## 4. Testing the Historical Matching Functionality

 To test the historical matching functionality: